Sj-Amani/setup_my_pc_for_my_work/README.md

 ```
 sudo systemctl restart rmc_keycart.service
 ```
-- **Monitoring:** The standard installation of the rmc-keycart uses a standard systemctl installation and as such uses the standard journalctl log.
+- **Monitoring:** The standard installation of the rmc-keycart uses a standard `systemctl` installation and as such uses the standard `journalctl` log.
 ```
 sudo journalctl -u rmc_keycart.service -f --all| ccze -A
 ```
 - For convenience an alias can be made on the `~/.bash_aliases` file with the following line in order to call the journal easier.
 ```
 # journal for rmc-keycart
-alias rmc-journal='sudo journalctl -u rmc_keycart.service -f --all | ccze -A'
+alias rmc-journal-keycart='sudo journalctl -u rmc_keycart.service -f --all | ccze -A'
 ```

 - Install ROS packages for "rmc-tugbot": [tb_factory](https://github.com/SeaosRobotics/tb_factory)